Michelle Key

 Michelle Key (born August 18, 1988) is an American racquetball player.
-Key represented the USA at the 2015 Pan American Games in Toronto, where she was part of the silver medal winning Women's Team.
+Key is a former Pan American Champion in Mixed Doubles (with Sam Bredenbeck).
+She also has two medals from the Pan American Games.
+She earned silver in the Women's Team event in Toronto in 2015 and bronze in the Women's Team event in Santiago in 2023.
 Key was ranked 7th at the end of the 2014-15 Ladies Professional Racquetball Tour (LPRT) season.

 Racquetball

 Key is a right handed player.

 Competing at the 2006 International Racquetball World Junior Championships in Arizona, Key won her age group in the singles event.
 Key also participated in the 3 Wallball World Championships in Las Vegas, Nevada in 2014.
 Key was back to compete at the 2016 edition of the 3 Wallball World Championships, where she defeated Paola Longoria in the semi-finals.

 International career

 Key earned her first call up to the United States junior team in 2004, and was a member of the team for over three years.

 Key competed at the 2014 World Championships in the singles event, where she won a silver medal.

 Key has competed for the USA three times.
 She was on Team USA at the 2015 Pan American Games in Toronto, where she played Women's Singles.
 Key lost two of her three matches in the group stage.
 Her sole win was against Canada's Jennifer Saunders.
 As a result, was seeded against her teammate Rhonda Rajsich in the Round of 16 in playoffs.
 Rajsich won that match 15-8, 15-7.
 However, in the Women's Team event Key helped the USA get the silver medal.
 Key's win over Canadian Jennifer Saunders, 15-2, 15-6, in the semi-finals, put the USA into the final.
 But in the first match of the final, Key lost to Samantha Salas, 15-3, 15-9, and Mexico's Paola Longoria and Samantha Salas who successfully defended their title and defeated the American pair.

 Key also represented the USA at the 2016 Pan American Championships in San Luis Potosí, where she partnered with Kelani Bailey in Women's Doubles.
 They reached the finals with a win over Veronica Sotomayor and Maria Paz Muñoz of Ecuador in the semi-finals, 11-15, 15-14, 11-5.
 In the final, Key and Bailey lost to the Mexican team of Paola Longoria and Samantha Salas, 15-5, 15-10.
 Key also played singles in San Luis Potosí, and lost in the quarterfinals to Gabriela Martinez of Guatemala, 15-7, 10-15, 11-7.

 Key played Women's Singles for the USA at the 2016 World Championships in Cali, Colombia, where she lost in the Round of 32 to Mariana Tobon of Venezuela, 4-15, 15-9, 11-4.
 She also lost to Bolivia's Adriana Riveros during the competition.